 Now – I get that they are a free, hosted website builder.
 Most website builders have trouble with website export.
 But their messaging is quite stark with no offer of help scraping or downloading even image files and text.

-Site123 certainly makes getting a website up and running easy, especially if you need something that’s done-for-you and requires little customization.
-They have a straightforward user-experience and easy-to-use editor that makes getting your content out there a breeze.
+SITE123 certainly makes creating an online presence easy, especially if you need something that’s done-for-you and requires little coding knowledge.
+They have a straightforward user experience and easy-to-use editor that makes getting your content out there a breeze.